-Before joining the NTSB, Kolly was a senior research scientist at Calspan-University at Buffalo Research Center, where he managed research and testing programs in the fields of fluid dynamics, thermodynamics, heat transfer, and optics.
+Before joining the NTSB, Dr. Kolly was a senior research scientist at Calspan-University at Buffalo Research Center, where he managed research and testing programs in the fields of fluid dynamics, thermodynamics, heat transfer, and optics.
 He also held the position of operations manager of the Large Energy National Shock Tunnel Facility at the Research Center.

 Dr. Kolly received a bachelor's degree in mechanical engineering from the State University of New York at Binghampton and a doctorate's degree from the State University of New York at Buffalo.
 Dr. Kolly is the recipient of the 2014 Presidential Rank Award for meritorious Executive Service.